César (footballer, born 1992)

-César Bernardo Dutra (born 27 January 1992), simply known as César, is a Brazilian professional footballer who plays as a goalkeeper for Portuguese club Boavista.
+César Bernardo Dutra (born 27 January 1992), simply known as César, is a Brazilian professional footballer who plays as a goalkeeper for Chilean Liga de Primera club Deportes Limache on loan from Deportes Concepción.

 Career

 Flamengo

 César debuted for Flamengo on 7 December 2013 in the last match of the 2013 Brazilian Série A against Cruzeiro at Maracanã Stadium, the match ended 1-1.
 On 18 May 2018 César extended his contract with Flamengo until April 2022.

 Ponte Preta (loan)

 In February 2016 César moved to Ponte Preta on loan hoping to gain more experience, although he did not play a single match during the 2016 season.

 Ferroviária (loan)

-On 29 December 2016 César moved again on loan, this time to Ferroviária to play in the 2017 São Paulo State League.
+On 29 December 2016, César moved again on loan, this time to Ferroviária to play in the 2017 São Paulo State League.
 Shortly after he returned to Flamengo.

+Bahia

+On 30 March 2022, César left Flamengo permanently, joining Série B club Bahia, where he also failed to make an appearance.

+Boavista

+On 20 July 2022, César moved to Portugal, signing a two-year contract with Primeira Liga club Boavista.
+After making six appearances during his first season, in August 2023 he suffered an ACL tear in his right knee which kept him sidelined for most of the season, until he left the club in June 2024.
+However, just three months later, due to a goalkeeper injury crisis, César was resigned by Boavista, signing a two-year contract.

+Deportes Concepción

+On 26 December 2025, César moved to Chile, joining Liga de Primera club Deportes Concepción.

+On 10 September 2026, César joined Deportes Limache until the end of the year.